Water Tank Cleaning & Tank Sterilisation

 - Check & clean filters in overflow, warning pipe and tank breathers (if accessible)

 - Disinfect the tank and leave to stand for 60 minutes

 - Issue a certificate of compliance in accordance with ACOP L8 (2001) requirements.

-We also offer monthly, annual and three year care packages for your water storage tanks
+We also offer monthly, annual and three year care packages which include water tank cleaning for your water storage tanks.

 General terms & Conditions

 In order to carry out water tank cleaning works, the following will be required:

 Unrestricted parking adjacent to the building